dc-aichara/Cryptocurrency-price-prediction-using-LSTM/README.md

 This script can be used to predict price of cryptocurrency which is listed on CoinMarketCap.

 ## Example
-I have tested this script for Bitcoin, Etherreum, and Litecoin.
+I have tested this script for Bitcoin, Ethereum, and Litecoin.
 ```
 $ python price_predict.py bitcoin 20130428 20190530